davidvonthenen/genai-agent-workshop/STEP6_FUNCTION_CALLING.md

-# Step 4: Adding Function Calling to the Kubernetes AI Agent
+# Step 6: (Optional) Adding Function Calling to the Kubernetes AI Agent

 In this section, we’ll enhance the Kubernetes AI Agent by adding a DigitalOcean function that uses the **function calling** feature of the GenAI platform.
 The function will take an IP address for a Kubernetes control plane as input and return a mock list of pods in the cluster.

-## 4.1: Create the Function Using the DigitalOcean Control Panel
+## 6.1: Create the Function Using the DigitalOcean Control Panel

 To create the function: